Geography

 The network is divided into 17 Zones.

-Indian Railway network is the largest in Asia and the world's third largest under one management.
+The Indian Railway network is the largest in Asia and the third largest in the world under one management.

 Historical Background